-Factbox: Why polio is proving so hard to beat
+FACTBOX: Why polio is proving so hard to beat

 * Polio mainly affects children under five years of age.
 One in 200 infections leads to irreversible paralysis, usually in the legs.

-* Among those paralyzed, 5 percent to 10 percent die when their breathing muscles become immobilized.
+* Among those paralysed, 5 percent to 10 percent die when their breathing muscles become immobilised.

 * There were 35 reported polio cases at the end of 2016 compared with 350,000 cases in 1988.